We provide online therapy to high achievers in New York.

 Stage 1: The Dance with Denial

-• Holding onto the belief that your ex will return or change their mind.
+• Maintaining the faith that your ex may come back or change their decision.

 Stage 2: The Flames of Anger